microsoft/vscode-extension-samples/i18n-sample/README.md

-# I18n Sample
+# use Webpack to bundle the I18n Sample

 This folder contains a sample VS code extension that shows how to use the package.nls.json and the vscode-nls library for localization.
-For this sample, it shows two commands: Hello and Bye in English and Japanese.
+Besides it also shows how to use webpack to bundle your code.
+For this sample, it shows two commands: Hello and Bye in English, Japanese and chinese.

-**Assumptions**
+## Assumptions

 * All localization files are under the i18n folder.
 * You could have created this folder by hand, or you could have used the `vscode-nls-dev` tool to extract it.
 * Under the i18n folder, you have sub-folders that represent the language you want to localize.
 These names follow the ISO 639-3 convention.
-* Under the language names folder you will create json files that mirror the structure of the source code for your extension (e.g., out/src).
+* Under the language names folder you will create json files that mirror the structure of the source code for your extension (e.g., out/src,NOTE: The "mirror" is related to your typescript option `rootDir`).
 The json files are key:value pairs of the text that you want to localize.
 The naming convention is `<file_name>.i18n.json`.
 * If you have a top-level package.nls.json file in your extension, you should have one for each language following the naming convention of `package.i18n.json`.

 ## Demo